 Andrews University offers a wide array of services to students including; Student Success, University Wellness, Student Life, Campus Ministries and the Counseling and Testing Center.
-Student success is where students can go for support if they have any disability in which they need assistance in the classroom for or are in need of help with time management skills.
+Student success is where students can go for support if they have any disability in which they need assistance in the classroom for or are in need of help with time management skills (success@andrews.edu).
 University Wellness is a new department on campus that sets forth initiatives to help in keeping students (in addition to faculty, staff and community members) active and healthy.
 The Department of Student Life provides services for students related to their spiritual wellbeing while attending Andrews.
+International Student Services works with students who are coming from other countries to attend classes and can help with visa status among other things.
+Additionally, Andrews has an English as a Second Language (ELS) program which works with students of diverse ethnic backgrounds where English is not their primary language.
 Last, the Counseling and Testing Center has professional counselors available to help students with grief or other difficulties that they may be going through plus helps students learn study habits, write an effective resume, practice job interviewing skills and more.